Power-optimal, stabilized entangling gate between trapped-ion qubits

 The strong sensitivity of $\chi$ with respect to drifts in $\omega_p$ is due to the amplification effect of the relatively long pulse duration.
 In order to compute $\chi$, we have to evaluate the double integral \eq{INTRO4}.
 Under the integral we have the term $\sin[\omega_p (t_2-t_1)]$, and if we replace $\omega_p$ by $\omega_p + \Delta \omega_p$, then the $\sin[\omega_p (t_2-t_1)]$ term becomes, in linear order, $\sin[\omega_p (t_2-t_1)] + \cos[\omega_p(t_2-t_1)] \Delta \omega_p (t_2-t_1)$.
-Now, while $\Delta \omega_p$ is at most $2\pi\times 500\,$Hz, which looks small, and indicates that we might be able to neglect the second term, when we multiply the second term with $300\,\mu$s, which is the maximum of $t_2-t_1$, we get $2\pi\times 0.0005\,{\rm MHz}\times 300\,\mu{\rm s} = 0.94$, which is large.
+Now, while $|\Delta \omega_p|$ is at most $2\pi\times 500\,$Hz, which looks small, and indicates that we might be able to neglect the second term, when we multiply the second term with $300\,\mu$s, which is the maximum of $t_2-t_1$, we get $2\pi\times 0.0005\,{\rm MHz}\times 300\,\mu{\rm s} = 0.94$, which is large.
 In fact, this term is so large that the linearization approximation breaks down.
 Therefore, the pulse length is the amplification mechanism and explains the strong sensitivity of $\chi$ to relatively small drifts in $\omega_p$.
 It also underpins the observed sensitivity (see Fig.~\ref{figchi}) with a detailed qualitative analytical understanding.

 In order to counteract drifts in $\chi$, we suggest to monitor the value of $\chi$ continuously and readjust the laser power that drives the $\xxgate$ gate if $\chi$ drifts away.
 This is a valid correction mechanism since the set of equations \eq{INTRO1} depends only on the {\it shape} of the pulse, but not on the pulse {\it amplitude}.
 Therefore, without compromising the validity of \eq{INTRO1}, the power can be continuously adjusted to keep $\chi$ within tolerable bounds.
 Of course, it may be difficult in practice to continuously monitor and readjust $\chi$.
 Nevertheless, at least in principle, this is a possible correction and stabilization mechanism.
 In analogy to our moments approach for active stabilization of the $\alpha$ conditions (\ref{eq:INTRO1}), it is also possible to encode active stabilization of $\chi$ in the pulse shape itself.
-One possible method of how to accomplish this is presented in the following section.

-\subsection{S14.
-Active stabilization of the degree of entanglement}
+\subsection{Single-pulse active stabilization of the degree of entanglement: Projection method}

 Ideally, to actively stabilize $\chi_{ij}$ against $\omega_p$ fluctuations, integrated in the pulse-shape construction, we should require